Click-to-Call and StarLeaf Cloud

 Firefox users must have access to UDP as, currently, Firefox browser calling does not work with TCP port 443.

 StarLeaf Click-to-Call uses dynamic bandwidth.
 This effectively prevents video browser calls from overusing your Internet connection.
-Where you have low or fluctuating bandwidth, Click-to-Call automatically and dynamically adjusts bandwidth use to avoid packet loss.
+Where you have low or fluctuating bandwidth, Click-to-Call automatically adjusts bandwidth use to avoid packet loss.

 Dynamic bandwidth support also means that where there are good network conditions with high bandwidth availability, Click-to-Call will scale up resolution and provide a much better video experience.